skip to main content

 It’s common for payday lenders to use the term “cash advance” when referring to their loans.
 A credit card cash advance and a cash advance issued by a payday lender are two different types of loans.
 Payday loans generally range from $50-$1,000 and have triple-digit interest rates.
 The loan terms for a payday loan are much shorter than a credit card cash advance, as they need to be paid back by your next payday.

-How are cash advances different than credit card transactions?
+How are cash advances different from credit card transactions?

-When you use your credit card to make a purchase, there’s a grace period in which you don’t have to pay interest.
-Cash advances do not come with a 30-day interest-free period.
-Interest charges start accruing immediately on the loan.
+When you use your credit card to make a purchase, there is a grace period in which you don’t have to pay interest.
+Cash advances do not come with a 30-day interest-free period; interest charges begin accruing immediately on the loan.

 Where can you get a cash advance?

-Consumers have several different options available to take out a cash advance:
+Consumers have several different options to take out a cash advance:

 In person at your financial institution